District: Tesoro Viejo

 There were no significant issues in your water system in 2021, and we have no recommended action items for our customers in this area.

 If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (559) 896-4546 or through the Contact Us page.

 In 2018, Cal Water entered into an operations and maintenance agreement with Tesoro Viejo Development, Inc. to operate the water, wastewater, recycled water, storm water, and agricultural water systems serving the Tesoro Viejo development in Madera County.

 To meet customers' needs, we use two surface water sources and reclaimed water treatment and distribution facilities.
-Additionally, a planned 1.5-million-gallon water storage tank will provide water for operational, fire protection, and emergency water needs.
+Additionally, a 1.5-million-gallon water storage tank provides water for operational, fire protection, and emergency needs.

 By the end of 2018, Cal Water had submitted to the Division of Drinking Water (DDW) a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
 The DWSAPP report identifies possible sources of contamination to aid in prioritizing cleanup and pollution prevention efforts.
 All reports are available for viewing or copying at our Customer Center.

 The water sources in your system are considered most vulnerable to: